 Barry Lawrence Ruderman Antique Maps Inc.

-7407 La Jolla Boulevard La Jolla, CA 92037
+7407 La Jolla Boulevard La Jolla, CA 92037 www.raremaps.com (858) 551-8500 blr@raremaps.com (France & Belgium) Tertia Europe Tabula (with manuscript addition!) cartographer Cardinal Nicholas of Cusa.

-www.raremaps.com

-(858) 551-8500 blr@raremaps.com

-(France & Belgium) Tertia Europe Tabula

-arrived at the Benedictine Monastery of Subiaco, at the suggestion of the great humanist and cartographer Cardinal Nicholas of Cusa.
 In 1464-5, Swenheyn and Arnold Pannartz introduced the first printing press to Italy.
 Over the next few years, Pope Paul II was to become so enthusiastic about the new medium that he liquidated scriptoria and commissioned several newly established printers to publish vast quantities of religious and humanist texts.
 In 1467, Swenheym and Pannartz moved to Rome under the Pope's patronage where they printed over fifty books from their press at the Massimi Palace.
 Unfortunately, when the pope died in 1471, the new pontiff Sixtus IV disavowed the numerous unpaid orders of his predecessor.
 Swenheym and Pannartz elected to refocus there efforts on to creating the first printed illustrated edition of Ptolemy's Cosmographia, By 1474, Swenheym is recorded as having trained "mathematicians" to engrave maps on copper.
 Unfortunately, he did not survive to see the book's publication, but his contribution to the history of printing and map making places him at the highest level of importance in the evolution of the printed map.
 The 1478 and 1490 editions are identical, although there are different watermarks in the paper.
 There is some debate as to whether the watermarks are in fact completely reliable in determining the editions.
+The present example includes a manuscript place name added below Metacum (the modern city of Arras).
+Metacum is Nemetcaum or Nemetocenna, the chief town of the Atrebates, a Belgic people.
+Caesar spent a winter at Nemetocenna at the close of his Gallic campaigns.
+In the Greek texts of Ptolemy (2.9.7) the capital of the Atrebates is Origiacum (Opiyiakov); but it is said that the Palatine MS. has Metacon, and all the early editions of Ptolemy have Metacum.
+It seems possible, then, that Ptolemy's Metacum represents Nemetacum.
+But Ptolemy incorrectly places the Atrebates on the Seine; he also places part of their territory on the sea-coast, which may be true.
 Detailed Condition: